PJalv/mcp-atlassian/README.md

 uv run mcp-atlassian
 ```

-The Nix shell provides:
-- Python 3.10+
-- uv package manager
-- Git
-- SSL certificates

 > [!NOTE]
-> The Nix environment is runtime-focused and does not include development tools.
-For development work, use `uv sync --frozen --all-extras --dev` instead.
+> We recommend using Nix Flakes (Option B) for a simpler experience.
+The Nix shell environment is runtime-focused and does not include development tools.

 ## 🛠️ IDE Integration